-Operational Risks: The Company is actively tracking developments concerning COVID-19, reviewing and analysing potential material impacts on its operations and implementing mitigation measures and strategies accordingly in response to such new developments and determinations as circumstances warrant.
+• Operational Risks: The Company continues to track developments relating to COVID-19, reviewing and analysing potential material impacts on its operations and implementing mitigation measures and strategies accordingly in response to such new developments and determinations as circumstances warrant.
 At this time, based upon information currently available to the Company, the current mitigation measures and strategies that have been implemented have permitted the Company to carry out its business and perform its obligations to policyholders, counterparties and regulators, and the impacts from COVID-19 have not materially adversely affected its ability to do so.

-The Company's Business Continuity Plan ("BCP") has operated as planned with many staff working remotely, whilst the Company's IT infrastructure remains activated and continues to respond and function without material adverse impact on the Company's ability to conduct its business.
+The Company's Business Continuity Plan (BCP) has operated as planned with many staff working remotely, whilst the Company's IT infrastructure remains activated and continues to respond and function without material adverse impact on the Company's ability to conduct its business.
 The Company's implementation of its BCP and COVID-19 response plan has not caused a material adverse impact on the organisation's cost structure or ability to carry out its strategic business plan.
 The Company is well positioned with sufficient resources to provide continuous service to policyholders and maintain critical operations if an employee or group of employees is unavailable or working remotely for extended periods of time.

-• Financial Risks: The outbreak of COVID-19 and the effects of it continue to evolve and there is therefore still uncertainty surrounding ultimate actual impacts on the Company.
+• Financial Risks: The Company continues to analyse the COVID-19 outbreak and its wide-ranging consequences and notes that there remains uncertainty surrounding ultimate actual impacts on the Company.
 The Company's enterprise risk management framework includes periodic formal stress tests of significant risks and the potential financial impacts.
 At this time, based upon information currently available to the Company and subject to the limitations and qualifications described above, the Company's review and analysis indicates that COVID-19 and the related macroeconomic global impacts are not expected to have a material adverse impact on the Company's ability to carry out its business and perform its obligations to policyholders, counterparties and regulators.